simoncblyth/j/Layr/index.rst

      obtained from the PMTSimParamSvc

-   * without monolith boot the accessor using PMTSimParamData_BASE envvar that points to a persisted folder : this despite standalone usage the data does come from the Svc
+   * without monolith boot the accessor using PMTSimParamData_BASE envvar that points to a persisted folder : thus despite standalone usage the data does come from the Svc